ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 - Solid.js
 - Zod
 - Database session strategy for auth persistence
-- Argon2 for password encryption
+- Argon2 for password hashing

 I am not using any external auth library for this guide.
 At the moment of writing, Auth.js doesn't support Astro.
 In a separate blog post I will do all these authentication strategy through Lucia Auth.